 (A) The board, in its discretion, and otherwise subject to the provisions of Chapter 4751. of the Revised Code and this chapter, may license a nursing home administrator if the administrator has a valid license issued by the proper authorities of any other state or political subdivision of the United States, upon payment of the required fee as provided in rule 4751-1-16 of the Administrative Code, provided:

 (1) Such other state or subdivision of the United States maintained a system and standard of qualifications and examinations for a nursing home administrator license, which were substantially equivalent to those required in the state of Ohio;

 (2) Applicant has at least nine to twelve months' experience as a nursing facility administrator, through an internship or actual experience;

 (3) Applicant is familiar with Ohio's laws and rules relative to the licensure of the facility and to the licensure of the administrator and has successfully passed the board's examination on Ohio laws and rules each time that re-licensure is required;

 (4) Applicant holds a valid license which has not been revoked in any state within three years of the time of application for licensure;

-(4) That such applicant's license has not been suspended in any state within one year of the time of application for licensure.
+(5) Applicant's license has not been suspended in any state within one year of the time of application for licensure.

 Promulgated Under: 119.03